 Too many lingering projects drains resources and management attention.
-If you are struggling with a “70-Percenter,” redouble your efforts to observe, coach, and as needed take action.
-Just as your employees expect 100-percent from you as the manager, you expect the same from them.
+If you are struggling with a “70-Percenter,” redouble your efforts to observe, coach, and take action.
+Just as your employees expect 100% from you as the manager, you expect the same from them.

 7. Not Cooperating With Coworkers

 If you’re not careful, you can end up serving as the referee for your employees.
 It is not uncommon in close quarters for employees to disagree.
 However, when they begin pleading with you to resolve their communication issues, it is time to take a different form of action.

 The Solution: Meet individually and then as a group to review their communication challenges.
 Again, drawing upon your best feedback skills, describe in specific detail how this behavior detracts from workplace performance and success.
 Amplify that it detracts from their own performance.
 Offer to provide training on conducting difficult discussions.
 Observe the parties in action and offer ample coaching and feedback.

 Teaching your team members to conduct difficult discussions strengthens the opportunity for high performance to emerge and minimizes your need to serve as a referee.
 Instead of taking sides, train the individuals to resolve their own issues.

 Navigating employee problems and mistakes is simply a part of your role as manager.
 Always view the problems as opportunities to teach, train, coach, and improve performance.
 Your positive approach to these often frustrating activities will set a powerful example for everyone on your team.